 Stop suffering from shoulder pain

 Not all shoulder pain is related to the rotator cuff — but any type of shoulder pain should be evaluated as soon as possible.
 Without prompt care, you could wind up with a more serious problem, including long-term disability or nerve damage.
-To find out what's causing your shoulder pain or to learn about the shoulder treatments we offer at Next Step Orthopedics, book an appointment online today.
+To find out what’s causing your shoulder pain or to learn about the shoulder treatments we offer at Next Step Orthopedics, call us at (972) 547-0047 or book an appointment online.